dotprologue/sftext-extension-pack/README.md

 # SFText Extension Pack

-Extensions for SFTExt.
+Extensions for SFText.
 SFText is a script format used in ScenarioFlow.

 See [here](https://github.com/dotprologue/ScenarioFlow.git) for details about ScenarioFlow.